Bill Clinton: Personal life

-At the age of 10, he was baptized at Park Place Baptist Church in Hot Springs, Arkansas and remained a member of a Baptist church.
-In 2007, he worked with Jimmy Carter in the establishment of the New Baptist Covenant organization.
+At the age of 10, he was baptized at Park Place Baptist Church in Hot Springs, Arkansas.
+When he became president in 1993, he became a member of Foundry United Methodist Church in Washington, D.C. with his wife, a Methodist.

 On October 11, 1975, in Fayetteville, Arkansas, he married Hillary Rodham, whom he met while studying at Yale University.
 They had Chelsea Clinton, their only child, on February 27, 1980.
 He is the maternal grandfather to Chelsea's three children.